-If the words have a familiar ring to them, it's because we hear them rephrased in the Eucharist during the Prayer of Consecration:
+If the words have a familiar ring to them, it's because we hear them rephrased in the Eucharist, during the Prayer of Consecration:

 And here we offer and present unto thee, O Lord, our selves, our souls and bodies, to be a reasonable, holy, and living sacrifice unto thee...
+In just five verses, St. Paul transitions us from the Old Testament sacrificial system to a wholly new concept of sacrifice in the New Testament, a revolutionary concept that not only redefines sacrifice but also introduces us to another concept: the Christian Ethic.